-The Mediterranean region encompasses Southern Europe, Northern Africa, parts of the Middle East and Western Asia.
-Mediterranean cuisine is diverse, surprisingly healthy, and flavorful.
+The Mediterranean Sea region encompasses Southern Europe, Northern Africa, parts of the Middle East and Western Asia.
+Mediterranean cuisine is diverse, surprisingly healthy, and distinctly flavorful.
 You probably have an inkling as to what ingredients are essential in the Mediterranean cuisine kitchen.
 Think of the idyllic landscapes of Tuscany’s vineyards, of Turkish and Greek olive tree farms, and the wonderful taste of Arab flatbread.
 Guess what?
-Olive oil, bread, and wine form the holy trinity of Mediterranean cuisine.
-Set yourself for a meal worthy of the gods!
+Olive oil, bread, and wine form the great holy trinity of Mediterranean cuisine culinary tradition.

 Entrée: Mediterranean Cuisine Salad